renesas-rz/rza_linux-3.14_bsp/hello_world/README.txt

 		NOTE: When using TeraTerm, you will have to change the file permissions to add executable again after download (chmod +x hello)

+	* Receiving Files
+	If you want to send a file from your board to the PC, you only need to enter the following command if you are using minicom on your Linux PC:

+		(rza1)$ sz -b file-to-send

+	The file will automatically be sent to the PC and show up in your user home direcotry ( ~/ ).
+			(host)$ ls -l ~/file-to-send

+	Note that if you do not remove that file from your home directory and you send another file with the same name, minicom will not overwrite the file, but instead append a .0 on the end of the filename.